Physically Based Simulation¶

 Delaunay Tet Meshes¶

 Delaunay refinement is an alternative approach to creating tet meshes, available through the zDelaunayTetMesh node.
 This strategy is less controllable and less reliable than the lattice-based tet meshes, but produces tet meshes that exactly match the shape of a given triangle mesh.
 This property is sometimes useful, but is not required for a high-quality simulation.
-We only recommend using this feature if you’re sure you need it.

 The input to this node must be a quality manifold surface mesh.
 Meshes produced by the zIsoMesh node generally form good inputs to the zDelaunayTet node.
-The refinementQuality parameter controls the amount of mesh refinement.
+The refinementQuality parameters controls the amount of mesh refinement.
 Valid values are in the 0 to 1 range.
 A value of 0.0 means no refinement, whereas 1.0 means high-quality refinement.
 It is recommended to keep this parameter at a value of 0.8 or higher.

 Embedding Meshes into Tissues¶